A Variant of the Erd\H{o}s-S\'os Conjecture: The Proof of Theorem

 In this section we prove Theorem \ref{maint2}.
 We choose $\alpha < 1/200^{15}$ sufficiently small so that Lemma~\ref{goodlemma} holds, and that other inequalities implicitly given in this section hold.
 We choose $\gamma=\alpha^2$.
 Note that we can assume $m \ge \frac{1}{\gamma}=\frac{1}{\alpha^2}$ as otherwise the graph has minimum degree greater than $m-1$ so at least $m$, and we can just greedily embed $T$.
 We can also assume that no vertex has $\gamma m$ or more leaf children as otherwise we can embed this vertex in a maximum degree vertex, greedily embed the tree except for its leaf children and then greedily embed these children.

 By Lemmas \ref{sparselemma} and \ref{goodlemma}, we may assume $G$ contains a clique or bipartite $(m,\alpha)$-dense subgraph.
-For a clique $(m,\alpha)$-dense subgraph $D$ of $G$, by an {\it expansion of $D$} we mean a graph $H$ obtained by repeatedly adding all those vertices of $G-V(D)$ which see at least $(1-\alpha^{1/15})m$ vertices of the current expansion.
-For a bipartite $(m,\alpha)$-dense subgraph $D=(A,B)$ of $G$, by an {\it expansion of $D$} we mean a graph $H=(A',B')$ obtained by repeatedly adding all those vertices $v$ of $G-V(D)$ which see at least $(1-\alpha^{1/15})m$ vertices of one of the sides of the current expansion; we then add $v$ to the other side, and forget about all edges from $v$ to this side.
+For a clique $(m,\alpha)$-dense subgraph $D$ of $G$, by an {\it expansion of $D$} we mean a graph $H$ obtained by iterately adding vertices (one at a time) of $G-V(D)$ which see at least $(1-\alpha^{1/15})m$ vertices of the current expansion.
+For a bipartite $(m,\alpha)$-dense subgraph $D=(A,B)$ of $G$, by an {\it expansion of $D$} we mean a graph $H=(A',B')$ obtained by iterately adding one at a time vertices $v$ of $G-V(D)$ which see at least $(1-\alpha^{1/15})m$ vertices of one of the sides of the current expansion; we then add $v$ to the other side, and forget about all edges from $v$ to this side.
 A {\it maximal expansion of $D$} is an expansion $H$ as defined above of maximal size.